 That’s why we have developed a glossary for the language now used by the senior living industry.
-Set up in alphabetical order, The Ultimate Guide to Senior Living Terminology is a free download from myLifeSite, which clearly lays out the vocabulary used for various senior living and care options.
+Set up in alphabetical order, The Ultimate Guide to Senior Living Terminology is available on myLifeSite, which clearly lays out the vocabulary used for various senior living and care options.

 What you’ll learn in this free guide

 Our guide covers more than 20 of the most common—yet often confused—terms you might hear or read as you do your senior living research.
 Here are just a few examples: